BoltTranslate/labels/README.md

 Tip: Always keep a backup of the translation file.
 You never know what might happen, and if it (for some reason) gets corrupted, it will be good to have a recent backup available.
-By default the file is located under app/config/extensions/labels.json.
+By default the file is located at `app/config/extensions/labels.json`.